adhearsion/ruby_ami/README.md

 end

 stream = RubyAMI::Stream.new '127.0.0.1', 5038, 'manager', 'password',
-                              ->(e) { handle_event e },
+                              ->(e, stream) { handle_event e, stream },
                               Logger.new(STDOUT), 10

-Celluloid.join(stream) # This will block until the actor is terminated elsewhere.
+Celluloid::Actor.join(stream) # This will block until the actor is terminated elsewhere.
 Otherwise, the actor will run in its own thread allowing other work to be done here.
 ```

 Executing actions does not strictly have to be done within the event handler, but it is not valid to send AMI events before receiving a `FullyBooted` event.
 If you attempt to execute an action prior to this, it may fail, and `RubyAMI::Stream` will not help you recover or queue the action until the connection is `FullyBooted`; you must manage this timing yourself.
 That said, assuming you take care of this, you may invoke `RubyAMI::Stream#send_action` from anywhere in your code and it will return the response of the action.